rrahman5/lab13/README.md

 ## Ontology
 The site is centered as an introduction to Global Warming.
 Glboal warming has a description, it has an aboutt section to what it is, it has a history of information.
 It has a Causes section, a Action section talking about the actions that can be taken, and it has a future section that talks about the future of the earth due to Global Warming.
+It is placed like this because the order of information makes sense and is used in places like Wikipedia.
+Such as firstly readers get an information about the about section of Global Warming and what it is in general, then they get information about its history.
+Then after reading all the user will most likley be curious about causes, then actions that can be taken and then the future.
 The survey is a sign up form where after reading about Global Warming the reader can sign up to volunteer at the city they live in.

 ## Taxonomy